-Click on the link in Details tab to manage the environment in Dynamics 365 admin center.
+Click on the Dynamics 365 Administration Center link in the Details tab to manage the environment in the Dynamics 365 admin center.

-Select the instance (with the same name of environment) and click on Open
+Select the instance (with the same name of environment) and select Open.

-From the security role designer, you select the actions, such as read, write, or delete, and the scope for performing that action.
+From the security role designer, enter a role name in the Details tab.
+From the other tabs, you'll select the actions and the scope for performing that action.

-Select the tab and search for your entity e.g. Custom Entities tab, for setting permissions on a custom entity.
+Select a tab and search for your entity; for example - Custom Entities tab, for setting permissions on a custom entity.

 Select Save and Close.